bvberkum/htcache/README.rst

 To manage the cached resources and their descriptors, additional query and maintenance options are provided.
-Note that maintenance may need exclusive write access to the cache and descriptor backends, meaning it should not run while the proxy is running.
+Note that maintenance may need exclusive write access to the cache and descriptor backends, meaning don't run with active proxy.

 Cache backends
 ~~~~~~~~~~~~~~
 htcache uses a file-based Cache which may produce a file-tree similar to
+that of ``wget -r`` (except if ``--nodir`` or ``--archive`` is in effect).
-that of ``wget -r``.
-This could create some problems with long filenames and
+This can create problems with long filenames and
-the characters that appear in HTTP query parts.
+the characters that appear in the various URL parts.

-Additional backends are provided addressing mentioned problem.
-(default: Cache.File, ``--cache TYPE``):
+Additional backends address this. (default: Cache.File, ``--cache TYPE``)

-- caches.FileTreeQ - wget and HR fail on long filenames, usually caused by long
-  query parts.
-FileTreeQ encodes each query argument into a separate directory,
+- caches.FileTreeQ - encodes each query argument into a separate directory,
   the first argument being prefixed with '?'.
+FIXME: does not solve anything?
 - caches.FileTreeQH - Converts query into a hashsum.
 This one makes a bit more
   sense because queries are not hierarchical.
 The hashsum is encoded to a
   directory, the name prefixed with '#'.
+- caches.PartialMD5 - only encodes the excess part of the filename, the limit
+  being hardcoded to 256 characters.
+- caches.FileTree - combines above three methods.
 - caches.RefHash - simply encodes full URI into MD5 hex-digest and use as
   filename.

-- caches.HTContentStore - TODO: a content-hash index in dba2 api compat
+- caches.ArchiveTree - keep two to three trees...

 The storage location is futher affected by ``--archive`` and ``--nodir``.

 Regular archival of a resources is possible by prefixing a formatted date to
 the path.
 Ie. '%Y/%M/%d' would store a copy and maintain updates of a
 resource for every day.
-Prefixing a timestamp would store a new copy for each
+Prefixing a timestamp would probably store a new copy
-request.
+for each request.

+``--archive`` results in lots of redundant data.
+It also makes static, offline
+proxy operation on the resulting filesystem tree impossible.

 The nodir parameter accepts a replacement for the directory separator and
 stores the path in a single filename.
 This may affect FileTreeQ.